 Participants at these conferences have described them as "an antidote to anger and despair," and as "an inspirational way to light the fuse for a new economy."

-We will consider strategies that can strengthen and renew Ladakh's local economy and food systems, and thereby address the region's most serious problems.
-Among the topics covered will be:
+We considered strategies that would strengthen and renew Ladakh's local economy and food systems, and thereby address the region's most serious problems.
+Among the topics covered were:

 Learn About Localisation

 Across the world, people are coming to realise that today’s crises are inextricably linked to a global economy addicted to growth and dependent on rampant consumerism.

 We believe that economic localisation is the most systemic and effective alternative.

 On this page you can find a detailed PDF and a short animation explaining the benefits of localisation.